webdetails/cfr/README.md

 #### Permissions management

 The access to the files repository is granted by default to the files owner and to all the user administrators.
-If granting access to files to other users is needed it must be setted using the interfaces exposed below.
+If granting access to files to other users is needed it must be set using the interfaces exposed below.

 ###### Exposed Interfaces